Cliffhangers!

 Didja Notice?

-Dispatch's publisher attend a gala for the
+Bob and the Dispatch's publisher attend a gala for the

 International Society for Peace at the U.N.
 Building.
 The